Let’s Talk 800-528-4058

 IBC Tote Container Types

-There are thousands of individual IBC designs, and we’ll break these down by reviewing the common types, sizes, and configurations that are common in the logistics industry.
+There are thousands of individual designs for IBC totes, and we’ll break these down by reviewing the common types, sizes, and configurations that are common in the logistics industry.
 These descriptions of the various types of IBCs and other characteristics will help you understand what’s available in the market and how IBCs are used in different situations.

 IBC Types